 The wort is now brought to the boil and the first of the hops are added.
 These are the bittering hops and give the bitterness characteristic to the beer.
 Resins and oils are drawn out of the hops but as oils are volatile, they are boiled off and it is this aroma that can often be smelled around a working brewery.
 Two further lots of hops are added usually 10 minutes and 1 minute from the end of the boil.
-The hops are in contact with the wort for just long enough for the oils and resins to be drawn out but not long enough for the oils to be boiled off.
-These give the aroma to the beer.
+These hops are in contact with the wort for just long enough for the oils and resins to be drawn out but not long enough for the oils to be boiled off and they give the aroma to the beer.

 Once the boil is finished the heat is turned off and the contents of the copper are left for 45 minutes.
 During this time all the characters mix together.
-The wort is now at 95°C and has no alcohol in it yet.
+The wort is now at 95°C and as yet has no alcohol in it.
 The wort needs to be cooled down and is run into the fermenter through a heat exchanger.
 Cold water runs one way and hot wort runs the other way and by the time it reaches the fermenter it has been cooled down to about 25°C

-Yeast is added to the beer cooled wort in the fermenter and it is left for two and a half to three days to ferment.
+Yeast is added to the cooled wort in the fermenter and it is left for two and a half to three days to ferment.
 It is during this time that fermentation takes place where the yeast eats the sugar and produces alcohol and carbon dioxide.
 The fermenting beer is tasted twice a day from the fermenter and the specific gravity is checked to ensure that it is progressing to its correct alcohol content.
 When fermentation has finished the beer is chilled to between 8 and 12°C for around four days.

 The beer is then run off, or racked off, from the fermenter into casks where it continues to ferment because it is neither pasteurised nor filtered so the beer will continue to produce alcohol and carbon dioxide in the cask.
 The beer spends about six or seven days in the fermenter.

-After Polo Shirt racking off, and 5 or 6 days of storage the beer is ready to be sold as cask conditioned beer or it is bottled.
+After racking off, and 5 or 6 days of storage the beer is ready to be sold as cask conditioned beer or it is bottled.
 In either case, the beer undergoes a secondary fermentation to give the beer its condition.